Regina 7.4 Calculation Engine

 This is essentially the same concept as a cut in graph theory.

-Specifically, a cut in a triangulation or facet pairing partitions the top-dimensional simplices into two sides.
-This effectively splits the triangulation or facet pairing into two pieces, by removing all gluings between simplices on opposite sides.
+• A cut in a triangulation or facet pairing partitions the top-dimensional simplices into two sides.
+This describes how to split the triangulation or facet pairing into two pieces, by removing all gluings between simplices on opposite sides.

 The two sides of a cut are numbered 0 and 1.
 In Regina, a cut has a size and a weight:

 This class implements C++ move semantics and adheres to the C++ Swappable requirement.
 It is designed to avoid deep copies wherever possible, even when passing or returning objects by value.